CAD for Architecture: Elys John

 BIM: Building Information, a discussion on the future and the Building Information Model.

-AS: Some free cad software (such as nanoCAD and DraftSight) has become very good alternative to commercial CAD solutions.
+Some free cad software (such as nanoCAD and DraftSight) has become very good alternative to commercial CAD solutions.
 According to you, what are advantages and disadvantages of using that free cad alternatives?

 EJ: I can’t say that I have used them but I think it’s similar to the open office initiatives and if they have good DWG support and provide robust core tools then it’s got to be a good thing.
 We use SketchUp in the book and highlight what is possible with the free version, so the ethos behind such free resources is exactly where the focus of the book is.